Medically Reviewed by Poonam Sachdev on June 27, 2022

-By the mid-20s, a man will know his back hair destiny: barely there, a few tufts, or full and bushy.
+By the mid-20s, men will know their back hair destiny: barely there, a few tufts, or full and bushy.
 Is yours a magnet for women?
 Or a throwback to the Stone Age?
 If you want to tame the shag, laser hair removal can thin back hair or remove it all, and the results are nearly permanent.
 Cheaper options include waxing, hair removal creams, and razors, with results that last up to a few weeks.

 You don’t have to drink beer to get a beer belly.
 Men are more likely to gain fat around the waist, so anything fattening can pad the paunch.
 Unfortunately, belly fat raises the risk of heart disease, especially if your waist size is more than 40 inches.
 But there is good news: If you follow a weight loss plan, belly fat is usually the first to go.